JesseDenier/Weather-Dashboard/README.md

 ## Installation

-N/A
+No installation necessary.
+You only need internet access, and to click this link: https://jessedenier.github.io/Weather-Dashboard/

 ## Usage

-Here is a link to the website: https://jessedenier.github.io/Weather-Dashboard/ This webpage can be opened and interacted with immediately.
+This webpage can be opened and interacted with immediately.
 Austin Texas is the default city.
 You can see the current weather in the largest block, as well as get a general idea of the weather based on the background image.
 Additionally the 5 day forecast is listed below.
 The city can be changed by either clicking on a city in the aside or typing in a new city and clicking the search button.

 ## Credits